isaackwy/eurovision-flask-dashboard/README.md

 ## Project Dataset
 [Spijkervet](https://github.com/Spijkervet/) had already prepared a contestants.csv file within her [eurovision-dataset](https://github.com/Spijkervet/eurovision-dataset/) repository.
 However, since that file only displays contest results up to 2023, I have manually added in results from the 2024 Grand Final.

+## Video Showcase
+A video showcasing this project is available at the following link: https://video.everythingbagel.me/w/hqKfFGMdA2kE6awLrZTCJG